boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/pyramid-chart.md

 2. Configure the data in the Pyramid Chart.

-3. Focus the Pyramid Chart and click the **Widget Settings** icon.
+3. Focus on the Pyramid Chart and click the **Widget Settings** icon.

 ![Widget settings](/static/assets/visualizing-data/visualization-widgets/images/pyramid-chart/pyramidwidgetsettings.png)

-The property window will be opened as follows.
+The property window will be opened as follows:

 ![Pyramid chart](/static/assets/visualizing-data/visualization-widgets/images/pyramid-chart/pyramidproperties.png)

-You can see the list of properties available for the widget with default value.
+You can see the list of properties available for the widget with default values.

 #### General settings